 And if you have an experience like this to share or you want to know more about any of this, don’t be shy and get in touch!

-Jelena Brankovic is a postdoctoral researcher and lecturer at the Faculty of Sociology, Bielefeld University, Germany.
+Jelena Brankovic is a postdoctoral researcher at the Faculty of Sociology, Bielefeld University, Germany.
 These days she is busy trying to figure out what lies at the intersection of global fields, competition, and actorhood.
 She is one of the lead editors of the blog you are visiting right now.
 You can follow her on Twitter.